Use Microsoft 365 to send and receive emails in Mojo

 - A Microsoft 365 account (Business Basic, Business Standard, or Enterprise)

-- Admin access to the Microsoft 365 tenant (or permission to consent to third-party apps).
-You will also need the sign-in credentials for the mailbox account itself (e.g. support@newco.com) — not just the admin account.
+- Admin access to the Microsoft 365 tenant, or permission to consent to third-party apps.
+The sign-in credentials for the mailbox account itself (e.g. support@newco.com) are also required, not just the admin account.

 Step 1: Enable Authenticated SMTP in Microsoft 365 Admin Center

 Microsoft disables Authenticated SMTP by default.
-It must be enabled for the mailbox you plan to use.
+Enable it for the mailbox before configuring Mojo.

-- Sign in to the Microsoft 365 admin center: https://admin.microsoft.com
+- Sign in to the Microsoft 365 admin center at https://admin.microsoft.com

 Step 2: Configure the mail server in Mojo Helpdesk

-- Navigate to your help desk Admin > Channels > Email > Server configuration.
+Admin > Channels > Email > Server configuration. - Select

-When a Microsoft 365 IMAP server is detected, Mojo automatically hides the password fields and other settings that are not needed - authentication is handled securely through OAuth2 in the next step.
+When a Microsoft 365 IMAP server is detected, Mojo hides the password fields.
+Authentication is handled through OAuth2 in the next step.

 Step 3: Connect with Microsoft 365